310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% bubble Midori %}
 Yeah, I get you… Whenever we have a sleepover, Tetora-kun always works out at every opportunity, and it’s really overbearing…

-That's why I thought for sure his order was “no working out”.
+That’s why I thought for sure his order was “no working out”.
 {% endbubble %}

 {% bubble Tetora %}